remmob/itho_amber/README.md

-# Itho Daalderop Amber Heatpump integration
+# Itho Daalderop Amber Heat pump integration
-Home Assistant integration for Itho Daalderop Amber heatpump.<br>
+Home Assistant integration for Itho Daalderop Amber heat pump.<br>
-The Amber heatpump family contains 3 models.
+The Amber heat pump family contains 3 models.
 - 65 (6,5Kw)
 - 95 (9,5K)
 - 120 (12Kw)

-Altough only tested with the Amber 95.
+Although only tested with the Amber 95.
 It should work fine with the other two models.

 The Itho Daalderop Amber is produced in Asia for the West European market.<br>
-Using a WIN CE as controller with custom version of the heatstar software.
+Using a WIN CE as a controller with a custom version of the Heatstar software.

-Altough there are models/brands using the same controller it is not advisible to use this integration with other than the three Itho Amber models.
+Although there are models/brands using the same controller it is not advisible to use this integration with other than the three Itho Amber models.
-Because of the custom version of the heatstar software.<br>And doing so, can cause damage to your heatpump.
+Because of the custom version of the Heatstar software.<br>And doing so can cause damage to your heat pump.
 ### <u>Modbus&nbsp;</u>
-This integration uses the external modbus connection on the back of the LCD controller.<br>com3, connections 7 (RS485A) & 8 (RS485B).
+This integration uses the external Modbus connection on the back of the LCD controller.<br>com3, connections 7 (RS485A) & 8 (RS485B).
 ### <u>Hardware&nbsp;</u>
-For this Home Assistant integration, the RS485 serial modbus connection must be converted to modbus TCP/IP.<br>
+For this Home Assistant integration, the RS485 serial Modbus connection must be converted to Modbus TCP/IP.<br>
 This can be done with standard of shelf modbus RTU RS485 to TCP/IP gateways.<br>
 [Waveshare](https://www.waveshare.com) as example, has afordable gateways.<br>
 It is possible to use a Raspberry Pi 2 or higer as gateway with